flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 The MSFS ATC and VFR Map will not be aware of the flight plan at all and cannot be used.

-!!! warning "For SimBrief Import Do Not Set a Destination in the MSFS World Map"
+!!! warning "For SimBrief Import, Do Not Set a Destination in the MSFS World Map"
-    If you plan to import a SimBrief flight plan please do **not** set a destination airport in the MSFS World Map as otherwise the aircraft will import the MSFS World Map flight plan, and it will not offer the "INIT REQUEST" option.
+    If you plan to import a SimBrief flight plan, please do **not** set a destination airport in the MSFS World Map as otherwise the aircraft will import the MSFS World Map flight plan, and it will not offer the "INIT REQUEST" option.

 ### Using the MSFS World Map Flight Planner to Create and Load a Flight Plan

 !!! note ""
     This is the ideal setup for users who do not use Online ATC nor the MSFS ATC service and want to use the simplified flight planning of the MSFS World Map.
-Please do expect some issues especially for procedures (SID, STAR, APPR).
+Please do expect some issues, especially for procedures (SID, STAR, APPR).

 If you want to use the MSFS World Map Flight Planner to build and load a flight plan, you need to set the `Sync MSFS Flight Plan` option in the `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` to `Load Only`.

 This ensures the MSFS flight plan is loaded into the aircraft's flight plan when starting the flight.

 Any changes made to the flight plan in the MCDU will **not** be saved back to the MSFS flight plan.
 This means the MSFS ATC and VFR Map will **not** be aware of these changes.

 ### Using the MSFS World Map Flight Planner and MSFS ATC

 !!! note ""
-    This is the ideal setup for users who want to use the simplified flight planning of the MSFS World Map and the MSFS ATC service (in spite of the known issues with MSFS ATC).
+    This is the ideal setup for users who want to use the simplified flight planning of the MSFS World Map and the MSFS ATC service (despite the known issues with MSFS ATC).
-    Please do expect issues especially for procedures (SID, STAR, APPR) and MSFS ATC instructions.
+    Please do expect issues, especially for procedures (SID, STAR, APPR) and MSFS ATC instructions.

 If you are using the MSFS Flight Planner to build and load a flight plan, and you also want to use the MSFS ATC even after making changes to the aircraft's flight plan, you need to set the `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` option to `Save`.

-With this setting the aircraft will attempt to save any changes to the flight plan made in the MCDU back to the simulator's flight plan.
+With this setting, the aircraft will attempt to save any changes to the flight plan made in the MCDU back to the simulator's flight plan.
 This will **not** always work as expected and may result in issues with the MSFS ATC.
 See the warning below for more information.

 !!! warning "Synchronization Issues Expected"
-    The aircraft's custom Flight Management System provides better accuracy and features over the default flight plan manager in Microsoft Flight simulator which results in issues syncing the flight plan from the MCDU back into the simulator.
+    The aircraft's custom Flight Management System provides better accuracy and features over the default flight plan manager in Microsoft Flight Simulator which results in issues syncing the flight plan from the MCDU back into the simulator.
 Do not expect it to work properly in all cases.

 ### Importing a SimBrief Flight Plan and Using MSFS ATC

 !!! note ""
-    This is the ideal setup for users who want to use the advanced flight planning of SimBrief but still use the MSFS ATC service (in spite of the known issues with MSFS ATC).
+    This is the ideal setup for users who want to use the advanced flight planning of SimBrief but still use the MSFS ATC service (despite the known issues with MSFS ATC).
-    Please do expect issues especially for procedures (SID, STAR, APPR) and MSFS ATC instructions.
+    Please do expect issues, especially for procedures (SID, STAR, APPR) and MSFS ATC instructions.

-If you are using the aircraft's built-in SimBrief integration to import a flight plan, and you also want to use the MSFS ATC you need to set the `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` option to `Save`.
+If you are using the aircraft's built-in SimBrief integration to import a flight plan, and you also want to use the MSFS ATC, you need to set the `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` option to `Save`.

 When importing a flight plan from SimBrief into the MCDU, do not select a destination airport and do not build a flight plan using the MSFS World Planner.

-With this setting the aircraft attempts to save the loaded SimBrief flight plan and any subsequent changes to the flight plan made in the MCDU back to the simulator's flight plan.
+With this setting, the aircraft attempts to save the loaded SimBrief flight plan and any subsequent changes to the flight plan made in the MCDU back to the simulator's flight plan.
 This will **not** always work as expected and may result in issues with the MSFS ATC.
 See the warning below for more information.

 !!! warning "Synchronization Issues Expected"
-    The aircraft's custom Flight Management System provides better accuracy and features over the default flight plan manager in Microsoft Flight simulator which results in issues syncing the flight plan from the MCDU back into the simulator.
+    The aircraft's custom Flight Management System provides better accuracy and features over the default flight plan manager in Microsoft Flight Simulator, which results in issues syncing the flight plan from the MCDU back into the simulator.
 Do not expect it to work properly in all cases.